Financial Planning

 It’s Time for a More Modern, Forward-Looking Cash Flow Planning Process

 Mosaic turns traditional cash flow forecasting and planning into a more flexible, transparent process that gives startup founders and CEOs more control over their runway.
-Instead of getting lost in a complicated mess of GAAP cash flow statements and financial model spreadsheets, you get a unified visualization of your finances that is always up-to-date with real-time data from how your business actually operates.
+Instead of getting lost in a complicated mess of GAAP cash flow statements and financial model spreadsheets, you get a unified visualization of your business finances that is always up-to-date with real-time data.

-Unlike other financial modeling software solutions, the Strategic Finance Platform makes cash flow planning more accessible to all business stakeholders—not just the finance team or the accountant.
-It gives you the flexibility to quickly model new scenarios and see how strategic plans will impact cash flow.
+Mosaic gives you the flexibility to quickly model new scenarios and see how strategic plans will impact cash flow.
 Model cash flow by vendor to see how decisions to invest in new systems will impact your runway.
-Or, quickly analyze different scenarios to see how changes in customer billing schedules will impact the amount of cash you have to increase headcount or expand your product line to a new market.
-You can change the model with a few clicks in Mosaic.
+Or, analyze different scenarios to see how changes in customer billing schedules will impact the amount of cash you have to increase headcount or expand your product line to a new market.
+In Mosaic, all it takes is just a few clicks.

-Looking at historical cash burn is important.
-But the typical backward-looking process of studying past reports to project future cash flows isn’t enough for the modern startup.
-You also need clear visibility into how today’s strategic decisions impact runway tomorrow, next quarter, and beyond.
+Also, looking at historical cash burn is important.
+However, the typical backward-looking process of studying past reports to project future cash flows isn’t enough for modern startups and new businesses.
+In the end, you need clear visibility into how today’s strategic decisions impact your runway tomorrow, next quarter, and beyond.
 And that’s where Mosaic’s cash flow forecasting software makes life easier for startup leaders.

 If you want to learn more about how easy it is to manage and plan your cash flow and build a rolling forecast in Mosaic, get a demo and see how the platform works.